kockums/bearing/README.md

 ## License

-Except where otherwise noted, **Starling Bearing** is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT "MIT License").
+Except where otherwise noted, **Bearing** is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT "MIT License").

 ## Contributing

-We'd love for you to contribute and to make **Starling Bearing** even better than it is today!
+We'd love for you to contribute and to make **Bearing** even better than it is today!
 Please refer to the [contribution guidelines](CONTRIBUTING.md) for information.